 A modified PAYE scheme is suitable for expatriate non-domiciled employees sent by an overseas employer to work in the UK who are covered by a tax equalisation scheme ― see the Tax equalisation guidance note.
 Tax equalisation generally describes an arrangement where an employer agrees to pay a foreign national employee working in the UK a specified net amount of cash earnings and non-cash benefits.
 With tax equalisation, the employer undertakes to meet on the employee’s behalf any additional UK tax payable above the tax that the employee would have paid in the individual’s home country, which arises on the total secondment income.

-A modified PAYE scheme can be used to calculate PAYE for an individual previously incorrectly treated as a short-term business visitor under Employment Procedures (EP) Appendix 4 arrangements ― see the Short-term employments in the UK guidance note.
+A modified PAYE scheme can be used to calculate PAYE for an individual previously incorrectly treated as a short-term business visitor under Employment Procedures (EP) Appendix 4 arrangements ― see the Short-term business visitors (STBVs) guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.